ayechanst/speedrun-eth-guide/dice-guide.md

 <details markdown='1'><summary>Question One</summary>

 > We need to verify our `RiggedRoll.sol` contract has enough Eth to call `rollTheDice()` when we eventually get a winning roll.
-How can we make sure?
+How can we require this?

 </details>